oftc/oftc-web/NickServ/CertFP.md

 SSL, ensure that your system's real-time clock is set properly, that your certificate issue date is in the past and that your certificate has not expired.

+### Renew expired certifcates ###

+If your certificate expired, you can simply create a new certificate and then tell Nickserv about it.
+If you want, you can also simply extend thew validity.

+{% highlight text %}
+% openssl x509 -x509toreq -in nick.cer -signkey nick.key -out nick.csr
+% openssl x509 -req -days 3650 -in nick.csr -signkey nick.key -out nick.cer
+{% endhighlight %}

+This will first generate a CSR and then use that to reissue the certificate with the same data, and another 10 years of lifetime.

+Some dislike this, as it reuses the same private key.

 ### Last time I tried ssl connection to an IRC network I experienced a huge lag, is that still to be expected? ###

 No. In the early days of supporting ssl connections there were a few problems,